Debut: vs Bradford Bull 15/4/18

 The former Ralph Thoresby and Thornton Grammar School pupil played for Stanningley and Bradford Bulls before joining the Rhinos.
-At the Bulls she was part of the squad who won the Challenge Cup and the first Women’s Super League title.
+At the Bulls she was part of the squad who won the first Women’s Super League title.
 She made her England debut in 2015 and represented the national squad in the 2016 and 2017 World Cup.

 Priim is a classically trained ballet dancer and has also played Rugby Union for West Park and her University, whom she helped win the Grand Final at Twickenham.